Table Of Contents

 Summer is typically broken into three parts, the “rainy season” Tsuyu 梅雨, August, and Typhoon Season.

-They each last around one month.
-Within just three months span some 70% of the yearly rainfall occurs, making for a wet and wild couple of months.
+They each last around a month.
+Within just three months, about 70% of the yearly rainfall occurs, making for a wet and wild couple of months.

 EVERYTHING WILL BE GREEN.
 Or blue, if you are Japanese.